Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 Teaching

-• Nanocharacterization and nanofabrication techniques (regular course for Master's degree students), University of Konstanz, Summer Semester 2020-2021.
+• Nanocharacterization and nanofabrication techniques (regular course for M.Sc. students), Department of Physics, University of Konstanz, Summer Semester 2020-2021.

-• Mathematical Methods for Materials Science (course for third-year undergraduates), University of Cambridge in academic year 2018-2019.
+• Mathematical Methods for Materials Science (course for third-year B.Sc. students), Department of Materials Science, University of Cambridge in academic year 2018-2019.

-• Materials Aspects of Microdevices (course for second-year undergraduates), University of Cambridge in academic year 2018-2019.
+• Materials Aspects of Microdevices (course for second-year B.Sc. students), Department of Materials Science, University of Cambridge in academic year 2018-2019.

 Reviewing and Editorial Activities